-- A ledger (1.20%) available to cover the first three items listed below; - B ledger (0.15%) available to cover the first three items and item six listed below; and - C ledger (0.15%) available to cover the first three items, and items six and nine listed below.
+- A ledger (0.9%) available to cover the first three items listed below; - B ledger (0.4%) available to cover the first three items and item six listed below; and - C ledger (0.2%) available to cover the first three items, and items six and nine listed below.

-We estimate that this reserve will be sufficient to provide at least six months' worth of liquidity to the transaction in the event of payment disruption caused by servicer termination and replacement.
+We estimate that this reserve is sufficient to provide at least six months' worth of liquidity to the transaction in the event of payment disruption caused by servicer termination and replacement.